mateuszkochanek/Spring-Hibernate-Demo-Project/README.md

 During this project I used knowledge about MVC, Spring and Hibernate.
 It was a great revision after lessons from the course that introduced Spring, Hibernate and MVC.

-What I learned is presented in my [Sprin Udemy Repo](https://github.com/mateuszkochanek/Spring-Udemy-Projects)
+What I learned is presented in my [Spring Udemy Repo](https://github.com/mateuszkochanek/Spring-Udemy-Projects)